Teradata/developer-resources/docs/glossary.md

 <a id="glo-csp"></a>
 ### cloud service provider (CSP)

 A company that delivers computing resources over the internet, on demand.
-These resources can include Infrastructure as a Service, Platform as a Service, or Software as a Service.
-The AI Unlimited engine is deployed on your CSP.
+These resources can include Infrastructure as a Service (IaaS), Platform as a Service (PaaS), or Software as a Service (SaaS).
+The [AI Unlimited manager](#glo-manager) and [engine](#glo-engine) run on your CSP.

 <a id="glo-cluster"></a>
 ### cluster

-A group of interconnected computers that work together as a single system for enhanced processing power, scalability, and reliability.
+A group of interconnected computers (also called nodes) that work together as a single system for enhanced processing power, scalability, and reliability.
 The AI Unlimited engine is deployed on a cluster on your CSP.
+Each node is a [virtual machine (VM)](#glo-vm).

 ## D

 <a id="glo-data-lake"></a>
 ### data lake

 A central repository of data for data analytics, machine learning, and data exploration.
 A data lake is typically built on [object storage](#glo-object-storage) and is designed for data accessibility for future data analysis.

+## E

+<a id="glo-engine"></a>
+### engine

+In cloud computing, a compute engine is an example of Infrastructure as a Service (IaaS).
+It enables you to create and run [virtual machines (VMs)](#glo-vm) on your cloud service provider's infrastructure.
+When you deploy the AI Unlimited AI/ML compute engine from a Jupyter notebook, the [AI Unlimited manager](#glo-manager) provisions VMs.

 ## I